hpc2n/CourseEfficientMD/Readme.md

 ## Topics to be covered are:

 - Performance analysis of different versions of the packages (AMBER, NAMD, GROMACS, LAMMPS)
-- Performance analysis on different architectures (CPU, GPU, KNL)
+- Performance analysis on different architectures (CPU, GPU, KNL CPUs)
 - General recommendations when using plugins.
+- Setting up classical MD and QM/MM simulations with NAMD+VMD and GAUSSIAN

 ## Instructor:

 Pedro Ojeda

+## Helper:

+Birgitte Brydsö